ibexa/documentation-developer/docs/guide/repository.md

 When content is moved to a different Location, the item itself and all of its subtree will be assigned to the Section of the new Location.
 Note that it works only for copy and move; assigning a new section to a parent's Content does not affect the subtree, meaning that Subtree cannot currently be updated this way.

 Sections can only be removed if no Content items are assigned to them.
 Even then, it should be done carefully.
 When a Section is deleted, it is only its definition itself that will be removed.
-Other references to the Section will remain and thus the system will most likely be in an inconsistent state.
+Other references to the Section will remain and thus the system will most likely lose consistency.
 That is why removing Sections may corrupt permission settings, template output and other things in the system.

 Section ID numbers are not recycled.
 If a Section is removed, its ID number will not be reused when a new Section is created.